Parisson/TimeSide/README.rst

 Other Linux distributions
 --------------------------

-On other Linux platforms, you need to install all dependencies listed in the paragraph named "Dependencies" (find all equivalent package names for your distribution).
+On other Linux platforms, you need to install all dependencies listed at the paragraph #Dependencies (find all equivalent package names for your distribution).

 Then, use pip::